swcarpentry/shell-novice/_episodes/02-filedir.md

 your home directory to start.

 Now let's learn the command that will let us see the contents of our own filesystem.
-We can see what's in our home directory by running `ls`, which stands for 'listing':
+We can see what's in our home directory by running `ls`:

 ~~~
 $ ls